 But there is hope on the horizon.
 Several churches are growing tired of embracing the church-as-we’ve-always-done-it approach.
 A growing number of them are stepping out of maintenance mode thinking.
 They are drawing on courage, wisdom, and compassion, moving toward and embracing this new way.
 They are turning those seven deadly words around and saying, with great joy and anticipation, “We’ve never done it that way before,” and adding, “Let’s try it and see what happens.”

 Instead of simply cloning existing forms of church, we need to cultivate and embrace new Jesus-saturated postures and approaches that meet people where they already are.
 The last thing I want to do is be a part of managing the decline of the Western church over the next several decades.
 But when we submit ourselves to the creative Holy Spirit and seek to plot good kingdom mischief on his behalf, the triune God smiles in agreement.

 If you’re asking questions about how to faithfully live in and reach a culture with the gospel, J.R.
 Briggs offers a helpful new resource.
 The widening of political, racial, generational, and religious differences often leads to an “us vs. them” mentality all too common today.
 In The Sacred Overlap: Learning to Live Faithfully, author J.R.
 Briggs communicates a refreshing vision that embraces tension and calls us to live in radical love and faithfulness between the extremes that isolate and divide people.
-Releases Fall 2020—pre-order from our store here.
+Get it from our store here.